 Grapples without cross members at the tine tips will allow material to go through more easily than grapples with these cross members.
 This means that the tines on a grapple with no cross member should have a thicker, higher grade of steel since there’s less structural support overall.

-4. FIND THE RIGHT SIZE FOR YOUR APPLICATIONS
+4. FIND THE RIGHT grapple SIZE

 If you choose a grapple attachment that's too small, you’ll have to take more trips, which leads to higher operating costs.
 But keep in mind that bigger is not always better.
 The grapple should be big enough for what you need to do but not too big that the machine can’t effectively use the attachment (see #5 below).